-- Invest Northern Ireland received a total number of 109 non-routine requests handled under the FOI Act and the EIRs.
-This represents a 6% increase on the number received in 2013. - 46% of all requests received were submitted by members of the public, followed by businesses with 38%.
-The media submitted 7% of requests. - 97% of requests received a substantive response within the time frame permitted by the legislation.
-The average time for response was 14 days. - 43% of "resolvable" requests (those where it was possible to give a substantive decision on whether to release the information being sought) were disclosed in full, while 19% resulted in the information requested being fully withheld. - The most commonly applied exemptions were applied to personal information (Section 40/Regulation 13) and commercial information (Section 43). - A total of 10 internal reviews were requested on the grounds that some or all of the requested information was withheld. - In 90% of internal review cases the original decision was upheld and in 10% the complaint was upheld. - Invest NI has not been made aware of any appeals to the Information Commissioner's Office during this reporting period.
+- Invest Northern Ireland received a total number of 79 non-routine requests handled under the FOI Act and the EIRs. - 46% of all requests received were submitted by members of the public, followed by businesses with 28%.
+The media submitted 19% of requests. - 95% of requests received a substantive response within the time frame permitted by the legislation.
+The average time for response was 15 days. - 48% of "resolvable" requests (those where it was possible to give a substantive decision on whether to release the information being sought) were disclosed in full, while 7% resulted in the information requested being fully withheld. - The most commonly used exemptions were applied to personal information (Section 40/Regulation 13) and commercial information (Section 43). - A total of 6 internal reviews were requested on the grounds that some or all of the requested information was withheld. - The original decision was upheld in 67% of internal review cases and the complaint was upheld in part in 33% of cases. - During this reporting period there was 1 appeal made to the Information Commissioners Office, of which Invest NI has been made aware, relating to the refusal of information requested.
+Whereas no formal decision notice has been issued to date, the complaint was upheld in part and Invest NI disclosed some information to which the applied exemption did not cover.